gitcat01/UNIX_finalassignment/README.md

-# Project titel: Guess the number of files in your current directory
+# Project title: Guess the number of files in your current directory
-- This makefile was run **Do  9 Aug 2018 22:36:53 CEST**
+- This makefile was run **Sa 11 Aug 2018 18:47:10 CEST**
-- guessinggame.sh has 21 lines of code
+- guessinggame.sh has this number of code lines: **      22**